ejbito/COSC2671-Assignment-2/README.md

 python -m nltk.downloader vader_lexicon
 ```

+The included `requirements.txt` installs CUDA-enabled PyTorch wheels for NVIDIA GPU acceleration.
+This is recommended for the RoBERTa pipeline.

-If PyTorch fails with a `torch_python.dll` error, reinstall the CPU wheel:
+If PyTorch fails with a `torch_python.dll` error and you do not need GPU support, reinstall the CPU wheel:

 ```powershell
 python -m pip uninstall -y torch torchvision torchaudio